General

 - The types of assistance provided should align with the community’s culture and the functional levels of community members.
 Offer opportunities for high, middle and low functioning participants and volunteers.

-- To facilitate continued engagement and volunteer retention build and foster a culture of inclusion and support with volunteers as key stakeholders and consistently reinforce this throughout the volunteer’s tenure.
+- To facilitate continued engagement and volunteer retention build and foster a culture of support with volunteers as key stakeholders and consistently reinforce this throughout the volunteer’s tenure.
 This can include periodic volunteer feedback sessions that provide communication and information exchanges related to experiences, best practices and programmatic updates.

 Connecting with the Community